neu-cs4530/team-project-3a/README.md

 ### Configuring the frontend

-Create a `.env` file in the `frontend` directory.

 To run the front-end, you will need a GIPHY account.
 The GIPHY API is free to use, but an API key is required to enable GIPHY functionality.
 To create an account and configure your local environment:

 1. Go to [GIPHY Developer](https://developers.giphy.com/) and create an account.
-2. Create an API key and secret (select "API Keys" on the left under "Settings")
+2. Create a new app and receive the API key.
 3. Create a `.env` file in the `frontend` directory, setting the values as follows:

 | Config Value                  | Description                                                         |